parkjbdev/SCE213_OS/README.md

   - Send an email to instructor([sanghoonkim@ajou.ac.kr](mailto:sanghoonkim@ajou.ac.kr)) if you forgot your ID and/or password.
   - New registration will be automatically processed in 10 seconds.
 Also send an email to instructor if you cannot see this class from your class list.
   - You can find the template code and this handout through the "Handout" button in the PA description.
 Start this programming assignment by cloning this repository from [https://git.ajou.ac.kr/sslab/os-pa0](https://git.ajou.ac.kr/sslab/os-pa0).
-- Submit only `stack.c` for the code.
+- Submit only `pa0.c` for the code.
 PASubmit will not evaluate your submission if you submit files with different names.
 You don't need to submit the report nor git repository for this PA.